Talk to us 01204 238 046

 Differences between G-Cloud 13 and G-Cloud 14

-Now that we have discussed the key features of the latest iteration, let's delve into the specifics.
+Now that we have discussed the key features of G-Cloud, let's delve into the specifics.
 What exactly are the differences between G-Cloud 13 and G-Cloud 14

 1. Enhanced search functionality: While G-Cloud 13 offered a basic search feature, G-Cloud 14 takes it a step further by providing more advanced search options.
 This includes the ability to filter results by specific criteria, making it easier for buyers to find the services they need.